thecredibleway/thecredibleway-com/docs/faq/questions/arent-the-gospels-full-of-contradictions.md

 **Human memory is imperfect and varied so even when people witness the exact same event, their individual perceptions, recall and how they articulate what they saw or heard will naturally differ.
-Nuances in language, emphasis, and detail are expected.**
+Nuances in language, emphasis and detail are expected.**

 ***This is exactly what we find in the Gospels, which lends to its credibility.***